 Grieder, Tommy Hilfiger Global and PvH Europe

-As stores gradually re-open around the world, we are balancing strict ealth & afety measures while creating the best possible in-store brand experience.
+As stores gradually re-open around the world, we are balancing strict health & safety measures while creating the best possible in-store brand experience.

 Lanowy, Alberto

 When we reopened our store, it was soon clear that the clientele that had normally planned a trip to New York was now focusing on cycling, golf, hiking and going to the beer garden.
-They need clothes for this and the cost of pairs of new trousers is still much less than the flight to New York.
+They need clothes for this and the cost of six pairs of new trousers is still much less than the flight to New York.